gramythedj/edugeeks/content/en/docs/leardingpythonforphysics/index.md

 <a href="Lecture2 part3 - setting password 2.html" target="_blank">Lecture2 part 3 - setting password 2</a><br>
 <a href="whileorforloop.md" target="_blank">Difference between while loop and for loop</a><br>
 <a href="Lecture 2 part4 Lists and average of the list containing numbers.html" target="_blank">Lecture 2 part4 Lists and average of the list containing numbers</a><br>
+<a href="lecture 3 part1 - loading and doing operations on a file with single column.html" target="_blank">lecture 3 part1 - loading and doing operations on a file with single column</a><br>